 Many employers might start with cost or budget restrictions; some might start by considering their corporate culture while others might begin with looking at responses from employee surveys or other external survey data.
 All are great things to consider but should be viewed together rather than individually.

-MetLife’s 15th Annual US Employee Benefit Trends Study provides some very interesting and useful data about what employee’s value.
+MetLife’s 15th Annual US Employee Benefit Trends Study provides some very interesting and useful data about what employees’ value.
 It provides insight into the things employees consider when deciding whether to accept a job offer or leave a current employer.
 In this article I will highlight some of the findings and discuss some ways an Alaskan employer can use this information to attract and retain high quality employees.

 I am a firm believer that an employer should survey its employees on a periodic basis to gain insight into how employees view the benefits the employer offers and use the information to make improvements.
 The scope of benefits included in the survey should not be limited to the products such as medical or life insurance purchased.
 There are many “benefits” employees value such as the ability to work from home or having a flexible work schedule.